TerexitariusStomp/cosmos-chainlink-oracle/README.md

 - [link-ea](https://github.com/lajosdeme/Chainlink-Cosmos/tree/main/link-ea): The Chainlink external adapter written in JavaScript.

 ## Available Data
-All the datasets indicated on the [Shamba Documentation] (https://docs.shamba.app) can be accessed using the above setup.
+All the geospatial datasets and analytics indicated on the Shamba Documentation (https://docs.shamba.app) can be accessed using the above setup.

 ## Live Demo
-To get a link and credentials to try out a live demo of this project, join the Shamba Discord server and make a request to access the demo. (https://discord.com/invite/jwMysGu7g4)
+We have a full implementation of the above setup which we provide access to for those who want to test it out.
+To get a link and credentials to try out a live demo of this project, join the Shamba Discord server and make a request of the same. (https://discord.com/invite/jwMysGu7g4)

 ## Attribution
 This project was inspired by a [Medium article](https://betterprogramming.pub/connect-a-chainlink-oracle-to-a-cosmos-blockchain-d7934d75bae5)